Tropical Asia braces for Zika as Thailand appears to steer clear

 The New Zealand Herald reported on Friday that one local man had been admitted to hospital with symptoms linked to the Zika virus.
 The Ministry of Health said it had received nine Zika notifications this year, the newspaper reported.

-All of the travelers had been in the Pacific Islands and eight of them had recovered.
+All of the travellers had been in the Pacific Islands and eight of them had recovered.

 (Additional reporting by Matt Siegel in SYDNEY, Aradhana Aravindan in SINGAPORE, Manuel Mogato in MANILA and Panarat Thepgumpanat in BANGKOK; Editing by Nick Macfie)